MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

   </httpProtocol>
   ```

-4. Configure the sample web application.
-Using a text editor such as Notepad, edit the file *C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal\js\utils.js*.
+5. Configure the sample web application.
+Using a text editor such as Notepad, edit the file `C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal\js\utils.js`.
 In that file, set the value of **pamRespApiUrl** to *http://pamsrv.priv.contoso.local:8086/api/pamresources/*.

-5. Restart IIS so these changes take effect.
+6. Restart IIS with the following command for these changes to take effect.

   ```
   iisreset
   ```

-6. (Optional) Verify that the user can authenticate to the REST API.
-Open a web browser as the administrator on *pamsrv*.
-Navigate to the web site URL *http://pamsrv.priv.contoso.local:8086/api/pamresources/pamroles/* authenticate if needed, and ensure that a download occurs.
+7. (Optional) Verify that the user can authenticate to the REST API.
+Open a web browser as the administrator on PAMSRV.
+Navigate to the web site URL http://pamsrv.priv.contoso.local:8086/api/pamresources/pamroles/, authenticate if needed, and ensure that a download occurs.

 ## Install the MIM PAM requestor cmdlets